 To start, get 10 storage buckets, drill, and 18 to 20 large zip ties.
 You’ll line up four storage buckets on the bottom of the stack to start.
 Each bucket should have six holes drilled around the perimeter on the lip.
 String a zip tie through each of the bottom buckets to create a line of connected buckets.
 Stack three buckets on top of the first layer, and zip tie them together.
 You’ll zip tie the second layer to the first layer for stability.
 Keep going and add a third layer with two buckets before adding the final bucket to the top of the stack.
 You now have 10 storage compartments you can use for outdoor toy storage in a garage or shed.
 These are great for pool toys as well.

-Using plastic buckets for this outdoor toy storage idea gives you a cost-effective and easy way to keep your kid’s things contained, including pool toys.
+Using plastic buckets for this outdoor toy storage idea gives you a cost-effective and easy way to keep your kid’s things contained and organized.

 Outdoor Toy Storage Idea Nine – Shoe Organizer